-So, the notes A, B, C, D, E, F, G could be a major scale if C is defined as root key.
-However, if the root key would be defined as A, the scale would be called a “A natural minor scale”.
-So same keys, but different root notes resolves to different modes.
+So, the notes A to G are defined as major scale if C is the root key.
+However, when the root key is A, the scale is a “A natural minor scale”.
+Same keys with different root notes resolve to different modes.

 How many modes are there?
 Well in modern western European Music the scale has seven notes, each note could be defined as root key.
-This leads to seven available modes:
+This leads to seven modes known as:

 - Ionian (major scale)